 Assessments conducted through data collection and analysis are key for creating an evidence-based layer of information to effectively respond to humanitarian crises.
 Yet behind this technical and numerical world lie hard-working humanitarians who are operating on the ground to give a voice directly to those who benefit from assistance.
-Every month, IMPACT Initiatives will introduce a member of its staff working in the field and who is actively engaged in collecting information from affected populations to explore what drives them to keep improving humanitarian action.
+IMPACT Initiatives is proud to introduce members of its staff working in the field and who are actively engaged in collecting information from affected populations to explore what drives them to keep improving humanitarian action.

 Meet Alya, the compelling 24-year-old Ukrainian whose moral compass, after leaving her homeland in Eastern Ukraine, led her to the REACH offices in Kyiv.

 Your mission.
 Previously a data analyst, I am currently working as the database assistant for the central REACH office in Kyiv, for just over a year and a half now.
 I’m involved in pretty much all the activities that come through our office and my workload is as varied as they get.
 More recently, I’ve also supported our team in the Geneva headquarters with a lot of the validation and the review of datasets that takes place there.